 Democratic senators push bill focusing on local detainment of immigrants linked to violent crime

-A group of Democratic and independent senators are pushing legislation that focuses on immigrants — with permanent legal status or without — who are charged with or convicted of violent crimes
+Republicans are dismissing an immigration-related bill pushed by Democratic senators and allied independents as an election year ploy

-WASHINGTON -- A bill from group of Democratic and independent senators would let the federal government request a court order that local authorities hold immigrants — with permanent legal status or without — who are charged with or convicted of violent crimes until they can be transferred to federal custody for deportation proceedings.
+WASHINGTON -- A bill from a group of Democratic and independent senators would let the federal government request a court order that local authorities hold immigrants with or without permanent legal status who are charged with or convicted of violent crimes until they can be transferred to federal custody for deportation proceedings.

 Seizing on the recent killing of nursing student Laken Riley in Georgia, Republicans have called attention to crimes committed by immigrants without permanent legal status.
 Earlier this month the GOP-controlled House passed legislation, named the “Laken Riley Act," that would require federal authorities to detain such immigrants who have been accused of theft.

+The National Republican Senatorial Committee, the GOP’s Senate campaign arm, quickly derided the proposal introduced Thursday as an attempt by the vulnerable Democrats to distance themselves from the problems at the U.S.-Mexico border.

+“It’s an election year, so they are trying to fool voters by rewriting their records, and it will not work,” said Mike Berg, a spokesman for the NRSC.

-Since Republicans rejected a bipartisan proposal to overhaul the U.S. asylum system, Democrats have taken a more aggressive stance on immigration policy.
+Since Republicans led by Donald Trump, their party's presumptive presidential nominee, rejected a bipartisan proposal to overhaul the U.S. asylum system, Democrats have taken a more aggressive stance on immigration policy.
 They are pitching to voters that they are willing to tighten immigration laws, but with an approach that preserves civil rights for immigrants.

 In the House, some Democrats have also formed a group focused on border security.

 The Senate legislation is aimed at keeping in custody immigrants with legal status and without who are charged with or convicted of a felony, violent crimes or a national security threat.
-It would allow U.S. Customs and Immigration Enforcement to request a warrant from a judge that would enable local authorities to hold the individual until that person can be transferred to ICE's custody.
+It would allow U.S. Customs and Immigration Enforcement to request a warrant from a judge that would enable local authorities to hold people until they can be transferred to ICE's custody.

 Republicans have tried to get the Senate to take up the House's “Laken Riley Act," but quick consideration was blocked last week by Democratic Sen. Dick Durbin of Illinois, chairman of the Senate Judiciary Committee.